 And how does that affect those brands' ability to become employers of choice?

-Five people working in a store where they are only talking to each other is a direct correlation to the training they have had but more importantly, the training their managers haven't had.
+Five people working in a store where they are only talking to each other directly correlates to their training but, more importantly, the training their managers haven't had.

-Unless people are trained in the basics of leadership – setting direction, checking in regularly, observing, correcting, rewarding, and holding people accountable, situations like I experienced occur throughout the retail world.
+Unless people are trained in the basics of leadership – setting direction, checking in regularly, observing, correcting, rewarding, and holding people accountable, situations as I experienced, occur throughout the retail world.

 These are skills the average person has not developed and why they won’t unless you provide the means for them.

 I recently had a request for training for managers.
 The prospective client said, “I have managers who feel bad correcting people, so they don’t do it.”

 That’s the crux of the matter, isn’t it?

 When the people most charged with holding people accountable either can’t or won’t do that, the whole system fails.